K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 2. Check the detailed information of the user.
 ![016]

 3. When you want to modify the information, enter a new input value.
-Authority can be selected between administrator/user.
+Authority can be selected as administrator or user.
 ![017]

 4. After entering the new value, click the “Modify” button.